 Calculating Estimated PPP Payments

 The portion of the loan not forgiven by the SBA has a term of 24 months, with an interest rate of 1%, and the payments will be due each month.
-We’ve created a spreadsheet you can download to estimate the costs of the loan after payroll forgiveness.

 If you wish to recreate this calculation, you can use the payment function (=PMT) in Excel.
 Make sure the interest rate is divided by 12 so that it matches the payment frequency.
 The only other thing left to add is the accumulated interest, which you can figure out by following these steps: